DataDog/datadog-static-analyzer-github-action/README.md

   - <ruleset-name>
 ```

-The list of all rulesets is available in [Datadog documentation][6].
+Refer to the [Datadog documentation][6] for a complete list of rulesets.

 ### Example for Python

-You can see an example for Python-based repositories:
+Here is an example for Python-based repositories:

 ```yaml
 rulesets: